Skip to main content

 • Number of proxies in the check queue and the total number of loaded proxies

-• Download status or date of next download from proxy sources
+• Load state or next loading date from proxy sources

-• Number of sources, from which proxies were successfully loaded last time, and total number of sources in this proxy checker
+• Number of sources from which proxies were last successfully loaded and the total number of sources in this proxy checker

 • Current proxy check status

-The Enabled checkbox next to the proxy checker management buttons allows you to enable/disable the proxy checker.
+The Enabled checkbox next to the proxy checker control buttons allows you to enable/disable the proxy checker.

-The default proxy checker is always first in the list.
+The default proxy checker always comes first in the list.
 It serves as a template for new proxy checkers and cannot be edited or deleted.

 File structure